nuniz/blind_rt60/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request on the GitHub repository.

 # Lisence
 This project is licensed under the MIT License.
-See the [LICENSE file][LICENSE] for more information.
+See the LICENSE file for more information.

 # Contact
 For any inquiries or questions, please contact zoreasaf@gmail.com.